Student Reps

 Course Committee Meetings (CCMs)

 These are meetings organised by your school, rather than the Students' Union.
 Key stakeholders such as course leaders, other academics, library staff, and most importantly Student Reps meet to discuss and review the course.
 They are a time for reps to provide feedback to staff, raise issues, and discuss solutions.
 They are mandatory for Student Reps to attend, i.e. you must attend.
-Your Course Leader should ensure they are held at a time when you do not have a class.
-The meetings for the 2024/25 Academic Year will be announced after the academic year begins.
+Your course leader should ensure they are held at a time when you do not have a class.
+The meetings for the academic year will be communicated to you by your course leader.

-Student Reps are also encouraged to get involved in other student voice activities such as our Members Meeting.
+Student Reps are also encouraged to get involved in other student voice activities such as our Student Council and our Annual Leadership Elections.

 LMSU believes all students are leaders in the making.
 Let us develop your leadership skills through our Leaders mailing list.
 We will send you regular email updates with information on activities, workshops, and events, and similarly designed to reveal the leader in you.
-Perhaps you will become a candidate in our Leaders Election in March 2025?
+Perhaps you will be a candidate in our Leadership Elections?
 To sign up for our Leaders Mailing List please click here.

 Student Rep Resources